-Good Thinking, The NHS-approved digital mental wellbeing service for London, has partnered with My Possible Self to help more Londoners who are experiencing common mental wellbeing concerns improve how they feel every day.
+Good Thinking, The NHS-approved digital mental wellbeing service for London, has partnered with My Possible Self to help more Londoners who are experiencing common mental health problems such as stress, anxiety or low mood.

 My Possible Self, the mental health mobile app that uses clinically-proven techniques to help people reduce excessive stress, overload and anxiety, has partnered with Good Thinking to provide Londoners with new NHS-approved ways to combat poor mental health and boost wellbeing throughout their day.

 The app is based on content clinically proven to reduce stress, anxiety and mild-to-moderate depression within eight weeks.
 It has also been shown to improve work and social functioning.

 We are excited to be bringing My Possible Self to the attention of Londoners, free of charge.Dr Richard Graham, Consultant Psychiatrist and Clinical Director for Good Thinking

 The partnership offers a series of innovative tools to improve their wellbeing anytime, anywhere for people living and working in London.

 Dr Richard Graham, Consultant Psychiatrist and Clinical Director for Good Thinking, said: “We know that one in four Londoners is going to experience a mental wellbeing problem in their lifetime, and many people are looking for new ways to proactively be mentally well.
 Our goal at Good Thinking is to find apps that contain the content that will make a difference to your mental health, but also give you a good user experience.

 “We think My Possible Self succeeds in both of these areas, and are excited to be bringing My Possible Self to the attention of Londoners, free of charge for three months.
 We really think it can make a difference.”